Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 ##### Evaluating clusters
 It is not easy and there is no universal methods.
 An approach maybe measuring the sum of squared errors (SSE) or visualizing the clusters to compare the distribuition of the variables in the different clusters.

-WHAT TO KEEP IN MIND: even applying all these techniques we still cannot be sure that the clusters that were found are the correct ones or not
+WHAT TO KEEP IN MIND: even applying all these techniques we still cannot be sure that the clusters that were found are the correct ones or not.

 ### Predictive analytics (supervised learning)
 Aims to build one analytical model predicting a target value, whose nature determine the technique used: